My Stamp Space 2B

 Counter Top — at another sale around the corner from us, a new home owner had a wrong cut counter top for an island, too small, no overhang.
 It was black with white specks.
 Perfect! $15.00.

 dh made an apron to support the 45″ x 36″ top, and added 2×4 legs.
+Perfect use for lumber scraps we had hanging around.
 The apron and legs are painted black.
 We are considering cutting down the legs and putting some wheels on the table for mobility.

 Wall file — this was dull gray and at an office sale for $3.00.
-Good for paper or magazines.
+Painted it black (of course, everything has to go with the oil tank) Good for paper or magazines.

 Pampered Chef rotating tool bin — got a couple of these at sales for $1 and $2.